garbados/the-realms-behind-clj/doc/basics.md

 ### Actions and Time

 Actions encapsulate player activity, and represent the flow of time as well.
-There are several *phases* of time, during which actions represent more or less time:
+There are several *phases* of action, during which actions represent more or less time:

 - Encounter: An action is about 3 seconds.
 A turn is about ten.
 - Exploration: An action is between one and three hours.
 There are about five exploration-phase actions of activity during a day.